google-research/arco-era5/README.md

 gcloud builds submit . --tag "gcr.io/$PROJECT_ID/$REPO:latest"
 ```

-7. Run script to create cloud run jobs. [create_job](deployment/create_job.py)
+6. Run script to create cloud run jobs. [create_job](deployment/create_job.py)
 ```
 python deployment/create_job.py
 ```

-8. There will be 5 different cloud run jobs.
+7. There will be 5 different cloud run jobs.
     - `arco-era5-zarr-ingestion` - For zarr data ingestion.
     - `arco-era5t-daily-executor` - Triggers daily to process era5t-daily data.
     - `arco-era5t-monthly-executor` - Triggers monthly to process era5t-monthly data.
     - `arco-era5-sanity` - Sanity job to validate the data era5 vs era5t and replace in case of difference.
     - `arco-era5-executor` - Triggers every month to run a sanity job for every zarr available.
+8. Set up cloud schedulers to trigger above jobs on specified frequencies.
+    - `arco-era5t-daily-executor` - Schedule a daily trigger for `era5t-daily` data.
+    - `arco-era5t-monthly-executor` - Schedule a monthly trigger for `era5t-monthly` data.
+    - `arco-era5-executor` - Schedule a monthly trigger to do era5 vs era5t sanity for `current_month - 3` month.
 ### Making the dataset "High Resolution" & beyond...

 This phase of the project is under active development!
 If you would like to lend a hand in any way, please check out our